Friday, November 10, 2017

 - Garlic Powder

-Lightly dust the roast with garlic powder.
-Pour in the coca-cola.
-Nestle roast in coke.
+Lightly dust the roast on both sides with garlic powder.
+Nestle roast in the pressure cooker.
 Sprinkle the roast with the dry soup mix.
+Carefully pour in the soda around the roast.
 Cover with the chili sauce.

 Monday, January 9, 2017